- When do I become eligible for benefits?

 You don’t have to wait to the end of the calendar year.
 You are vested when you complete your 150th hour of service in your fifth vesting year.

-If you were hired by an employer prior to March 1, 2004, you will qualify for the Rule of 85 when your age (in years and full months) plus years of benefit credit total 85.
+If you were hired by an employer prior to March 1, 2004, did not have a Separation in Service as of December 31, 1994 or as of December 31, 2011 or later, you will qualify for the Rule of 85 when your age (in years and full months) plus years of benefit credit total 85.
 For example:

 + 31.25 Years of Benefit Credit